What Is Atelectasis?

 Atelectasis is a lung condition that happens when your airways or the tiny sacs at the end of them don’t expand the way they should when you breathe.
 It’s one of the conditions that can cause a collapsed lung.

 Your lungs are where your body takes in oxygen and gets rid of carbon dioxide.
 When you breathe in, air flows into your windpipe, or trachea.
 The trachea splits into two channels called bronchi, and each bronchus goes to a lung.

 Inside your lungs, those airways divide again and again into smaller tubes called bronchioles.
-At the end of the smallest bronchioles are tiny sacs called alveoli, where your blood dumps carbon dioxide and picks up fresh oxygen to carry to the cells in your body.
+At the end of the smallest bronchioles are tiny sacs called alveoli.
+Here, your blood dumps carbon dioxide and picks up fresh oxygen to carry to the cells in your body.

 When you breathe in and out, your lungs inflate and deflate like balloons.
-But if your airways get blocked or something puts pressure on your lungs, your lungs might not inflate the way they should.
-Doctors call that condition atelectasis, and it can be life-threatening in small children or people who have another lung problem.
+But if your airways get blocked or something puts pressure on your lungs, they might not inflate the way they should.
+Doctors call that condition atelectasis.
+It can be life-threatening in small children or people who have another lung problem.

 The two main types of atelectasis are obstructive (also called resorptive) and nonobstructive.

 Obstructive atelectasis happens when something, like mucus or a tumor, blocks your airway.

 - Relaxation or compressive: The lining of your chest wall and the surface of your lungs are normally in close contact, keeping your lungs expanded.
 But if fluid or air builds up and separates them, your lungs can pull inward, and your alveoli can lose air.
 Depending on where this happens in your lung, it's either relaxation or compressive atelectasis.